-Pet health insurance policies don’t usually cover preventive care.
+Pet health insurance policies don’t usually cover preventative care.
 But...

 Here’s what it covers:

 Most insurance plans don’t cover any illnesses or health conditions that a cat or dog developed before the policy went into effect.
-But ManyPets covers most curable pre-existing conditions once your pet has been free of symptoms and treatment for 18 months (the sole exceptions being hip dysplasia and cruciate ligament conditions).
+However, ManyPets will no longer consider a condition to be pre-existing if your pet has been free of symptoms, diagnosis, and treatment for 18 months (the sole exceptions being hip dysplasia and cruciate ligament conditions).

 Age and breed

 Most high-quality pet health insurance plans impose little to no restrictions on age; a pet can never be booted off a plan just for getting older.
-It is true that pet insurance plans tend to raise premiums each year as a dog or cat ages.
-But ManyPets will permanently freeze the monthly price for any pet parent that purchases a lifetime plan.
+Pet insurance plans indeed tend to raise premiums each year as a dog or cat ages.

 As for breed, we couldn’t exactly call ourselves ManyPets if we didn’t love all dogs and cats equally.
-There’s no dog too wrinkly, no cat too fluffy for us to cover.
+There’s no dog too wrinkly or a cat too fluffy for us to cover.

-Yes, and you should.
-Many pet parents choose a policy that only covers accidents and illnesses, while others add a wellness plan.
-(Adding a wellness plan will reimburse you for inevitable day-to-day vet costs — we highly recommend it.)
+You sure can.
+Many pet parents choose a policy that only covers accidents and illnesses, while others add a Wellness Plan.
+(Adding a Wellness Plan will reimburse you for inevitable day-to-day vet costs; we highly recommend it.)

 A few quick definitions:

-Take caution, though: Adjusting things like deductibles, reimbursement limits and co-pays may sound like a great way to make your plan cheaper.
-But anytime you make changes to your up-front costs, you also run the risk of reducing your reimbursements, paying too much out-of-pocket, or both.
+Just be aware: Adjusting deductibles and co-pays may sound like a great way to make your plan cheaper.
+But anytime you change your up-front costs, you risk reducing your reimbursements, paying too much out-of-pocket, or both.

-As for when you should get it: Dr. Grzyb recommends purchasing an insurance policy immediately after your pet's very first vet visit.
-If you get your policy while your pet is still young, you'll never have to worry about any pre-existing condition exclusions that way.
+As for when you should get it, you'd be well advised to purchase an insurance policy immediately after your pet's very first vet visit.
+If you get your policy while your pet is still young, you'll never have to worry about pre-existing conditions.

-If you're ready to get started now, follow the button on the top right corner of your screen to get your price.
+If you're ready to get started now, click here to get your price.
 We promise it’ll only take a minute.